ministryofjustice/cloud-platform-terraform-rds-instance/README.md

 [database_name]=>
 ```

+### Accessing your RDS database from your laptop

+Instructions on how to do this are available [here](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/other-topics/rds-external-access.html#accessing-your-rds-database)

 ### 4. Managing RDS snapshots - backups and restores

 An IAM user account is created which allows management of RDS snapshots - allowing snapshot create, delete, copy, restore.